clescuyer/debug-toolkit/README.md

 You can learn more about Whoops by visiting [http://filp.github.io/whoops/](http://filp.github.io/whoops/).

+Whoops can open referenced files directly in your IDE or editor.
+To see the list of supported editors, visit [https://github.com/filp/whoops/blob/master/docs/Open%20Files%20In%20An%20Editor.md](https://github.com/filp/whoops/blob/master/docs/Open%20Files%20In%20An%20Editor.md).

+To select your editor, define the WHOOPS_EDITOR constant in wp-config.php, eg

+    define( 'WHOOPS_EDITOR', 'sublime' );

 ## Backtracing the Call Stack

 When debugging, there are times when you need to see the order in which functions were called that lead to a certain point in the program.
 PHP offers a backtrace that traces back the execution order from the point when the function is invoked.